jessicahoganma/Python_SQL/README.md

 # Python_SQL
-This notebook walks through the processes using Python and the MySQL Connector to perform the standard CRUD functions on a database running on MySQL Server
+This notebook uses the MySQL Connector and Python to implement a database on MySQL Server, and to create, read, update and delete data in that database.